prof-rossetti/intro-to-python/projects/shopping-cart/README.md

 conda activate shopping-env
 ```

+> NOTE: It is possible to complete the project without needing any third-party packages.
+But if you do end up using any third-party packages (for example when addressing the further exploration challenges), you MUST include a "requirements.txt" file with all the packages listed inside!

 From within the virtual environment, demonstrate your ability to run the Python script from the command-line:

 ```sh
 python shopping_cart.py
 ```

 If you see the provided "products" data structure, you're ready to move on to project development.
-This would be a great time to make any desired modifications to your project's "README.md" file (like adding instructions for how to setup and run the app like you've just done), and then make your first commit, with a message like "Setup the repo".
+This would be a great time to make any desired modifications to your project's "README.md" file, such as adding instructions to tell someone else how to download, setup and run your app.
+When you're done, make your first commit, with a message like "Setup the repo".

-## Data Setup
+#### Data Setup

 The provided code includes a variable called `products` which facilitates management of the products inventory from within the application's source code.

-> FURTHER EXPLORATION: If you'd like to manage the products inventory via a CSV file instead, download the provided ["products.csv"](/data/products.csv) file and place it into your project directory in a directory called "data", and use [The `csv` Module](/notes/python/modules/csv.md) or [The `pandas` Package](/notes/python/packages/pandas.md) for CSV file management.

-> FURTHER EXPLORATION: If you'd like to manage the products inventory via Google Sheet document instead, see the [Integrating with a Google Sheets Datastore challenge](challenges.md#integrating-with-a-google-sheets-datastore) for more info.
+> NOTE: If you'd like to use an alternative storage mechanism for the products inventory, like a CSV file or a Google Sheet document, reference the respective [further exploration challenges](challenges.md).

-## Basic Requirements
+### Basic Requirements

 Write a program that asks the user to input one or more product identifiers, then looks up the prices for each, then prints an itemized customer receipt including the total amount owed.